abhisoni24/sql-vuln-generator/EXPERIMENT_SUMMARY.md

 1. **Overall quality: High** - 96.7% of generated code was logically correct
 2. **Minor issues found:** Variable naming/parameter retrieval errors in edge cases
 3. **DELETE operations:** Higher error rate (1 of 5 DELETE operations had issues)

-### Recommendations
-1. GPT-3.5 is safe for generating SQL queries when proper parameterized query patterns are established
-2. Runtime testing and static analysis should catch logic errors like undefined variables
-3. Code review is still recommended, especially for DELETE/UPDATE operations
-4. Consider using type hints and validation for request parameters

 ---

 ## Experiment Outputs